 To perform a PESTLE analysis, make a list of all macro-environmental factors that have a significant impact on your business (product or service) in each of the areas.

 Suppose you have created a medical device you want to start exporting to the United States.
-In order to assess the suitability of the U.S. as an export market, ask yourself the following questions regarding your medical device and only write down the answers that have an impact on your activities, creating a single logical matrix of the answers.
-You can download the PESTLE analysis table here.
+In order to assess the suitability of the US as an export market, ask yourself the following questions regarding your medical device and only write down the answers that have an impact on your activities, creating a single logical matrix of the answers.

 - Which laws that could facilitate or restrict exports are currently being drafted?